RIOT-OS/Release-Specs/README.md

 - a precise list of passing/failing criteria, so that there is no doubt if a task was successful or not

+#### Missing a test or wondering why it got replaced?

+The table in [REPLACED.md] documents for which release tests got deprecated and when they are to be replaced and by what.

 ### Test scripts and applications

 Each release specification should be accompanied by supporting scripts (and RIOT